rubberdok/indok-web/README.md

      - Type `.\nvm-setup.exe`, and go through the installer
    - Type `nvm version` in a new terminal to check that it was installed correctly
 2. Type `nvm install --lts` in the terminal to install the current long-term support (LTS) version of Node.
+  - if on widows try `nvm install lts`
 3. Type `nvm use --lts`
+   - If on Windows try `nvm use lts`
    - If on Windows, you may have to run the terminal as administrator
-4. Open the `indok-web` folder in VSCode, and create a file called `.env.local`
+4. Open the `indok-web` folder in VSCode, and create a file called `.env.local` in the frontend folder
 5. Ask the project maintainers for dev environment variables
    - If you're a member of Rubberdøk:
      - Go to the `#dev` channel in Slack
      - Find the pinned post with dev environment variables
-     - Copy the variables for `frontend/.env.local` into your own `.env.local` file in `indok-web/backend`
+     - Copy the variables for `frontend/.env.local` into your own `.env.local` file in `indok-web/frontend`
 6. Type `cd indok-web/frontend` to move into the frontend folder (or just `cd frontend` if you were already in indok-web)
 7. Type `npm install -g yarn`
    - This installs Yarn, which we use to manage dependencies in the frontend